Find the Best Photocopier for Your Business

 When buying a photocopier that has an incorporated printer you also have to consider its toner yield, this determines how many printed pages a toner cartridge can produce before needing to be replaced.

-Printing toner prices vary greatly and are dependent on whether you have a colour or monochrome photocopier.
-Most modern machines will however have a high toner yield and a higher initial investment will result in lower long term running costs.
+Printing toner prices vary greatly and are dependent on whether you have a colour or monochrome photocopier, as well as your willingness and ability to use third-party toner.
+Most modern machines will however have a high toner yield and a higher initial investment will result in lower long-term running costs.

 See our page on Business Printers to find out more about printer toner, cost of printing per page and how to receive free quotes for business printer solutions that work for you.